-- The customer representative must speak as one for all of these individuals and groups. - She must be empowered by the organization to make (or at least communicate) all of the business decisions that relate to the project. - If the developers get conflicting answers to questions, chaos can ensue. - The customer is responsible for keeping a coherent picture of the target.
+- The customer must speak as one for all of these individuals and groups. - She must be empowered by the organization to make (or at least communicate) all of the business decisions that relate to the project. - If the developers get conflicting answers to questions or conflicting demands on what to build or the importance of features, chaos can ensue. - The customer is responsible for keeping a coherent picture of the target.
 It must be shared (as you go along) with the developers. - If the picture is incoherent, so will be the product.
+A single view, even if imperfect, is probably better than committee designs and trying to satisfy conflicting masters. - Progress will stall if the developers can't get questions answered quickly as there is no comprehensive requirements documentation.